jpssrocha/ML_Exercises/GB500/exercise_list_3/report/lncc_report_template.typ

-// Typst template for making simple reports for the disciplines in the LNCC
+mplate for making simple reports for the disciplines in the LNCC
 // masters/PhD program.